kekeimiku/libscanmem-PINCE/README.md

 ## Build Requirements

-The build requires autotools-dev, libtool, libreadline-dev, intltool, and python.
+The build requires autotools-dev, libtool, libreadline-dev and python.

 ## Build and Install